-Paso de Agua Negra (Black Water Pass) is an international high mountain pass at an elevation of 4.780m (15,682ft) above the sea level, located in the border between Argentina and Chile.
-It's one of the highest mountain roads of Chile.
+Paso de Agua Negra (Black Water Pass) is an international high mountain pass at an elevation of 4.774m (15,662ft) above the sea level, located on the border of Argentina and Chile.
+It's one of the highest roads of Chile.

-A new tunnel is planned to bypass the mountain pass.
-The project consists of two parallel 13.9km tunnels, each comprised of two traffic lanes.
+A new tunnel (Agua Negra tunnel) is planned to bypass the mountain pass, which will allow year-round traffic.
+The project consists of two parallel 13.9km (8.63 miles) tunnels, each comprised of two traffic lanes.
 The tunnels will have a maximum width of 11m but because the tunnels run through high mountains, the maximum incline has been limited to 4%.
-Remember this is is a mountainous area, climbing up a high mountain, with a notorius absence of oxygen.
-Altitude and extreme weather are always a factor.
-It is the highest border crossing between Argentina and Chile and the traffic is low, being used by 200 vehicles every year.
+The tunnel is expected to greatly improve the economic connections between Chile, Argentina, Brazil and Paraguay.

 Pic: Marisa Matesevach